 Recipients of funding need to check in with us during and after their campaign and their project.

 Note: Fundraising legislation varies from state to state.
-Before submitting a Plus1 application, please familiarise yourself with your state’s legislation.
-Information is available at The Funding Centre and ATO websites.
+Before submitting a MATCH Lab application, please familiarise yourself with your state’s legislation.
+Information is available at The Funding Centre and ATO website.

 Successful recipients can commence their project or activity once they have completed their fundraising and signed their funding agreement from us.

 Recipients are expected to check in with us on the progress of the project and the impact of MATCH Lab.
 Any changes to the funded project/activity must be approved by us in advance.